Xicanx: Organizations

 Some grassroots activist organizations use the term Xicanx.
 The Xicanx Institute for Teaching & Organizing (XITO) emerged as a strategy to continue the legacy of the Mexican American Studies Department Programs (MAS) in Tucson Unified School District.
-After the unconstitutional ban of the MAS programs, XITO developed "a decolonizing and re-humanizing model of Ethnic Studies professional development to counter the deficit model of current teacher education by infusing critical identity work—a critical analysis of race, power, and systems of oppression—together with an Indigenous epistemological framework formerly implemented in the highly successful MAS program."
+After the unconstitutional ban of the MAS programs, XITO developed "a decolonizing and re-humanizing model of Ethnic studies professional development to counter the deficit model of current teacher education by infusing critical identity work—a critical analysis of race, power, and systems of oppression—together with an Indigenous epistemological framework formerly implemented in the highly successful MAS program."
 XITO has inspired teachers of color to develop pedagogical approaches using concepts such as Nahui Ollin and In Lak'ech.
 This methodology has been described as reframing education in a way that acknowledges Xicanx and Latino perspectives.

-XicanX: New Visions was a national art exhibit curated by Dos Mestizx from February to June of 2020 that featured the work of 34 artists.
+XicanX: New Visions was a national art exhibit curated by Dos Mestizx from February to June 2020 that featured the work of 34 artists.
 The exhibit received notable coverage after Xandra Ibarra's work was removed by city officials in San Antonio, Texas.
 The exhibition sought to challenge "previous and existing surveys of Chicano and Latino identity-based exhibitions."

 The Raza Resource Centro at UC San Diego has hosted an annual Xicanx/Latinx Graduation ceremony since 2017.